webdevelopers-eu/z-template/README.md

 Why to have `z-var` attribute?
 Because unlike other solutions using `z-var` attribute allows you to update the same HTML with new values because Lazy Template is non-destructive.

+Note: You may use also `${PROP_NAME}` placeholder syntax on top of `z-var`.
+Lazy Templates will remember the template text so subsequent UI updates will work.

 # Interactive Examples